-To diagnose a faulty immersion heater you have to carry out three testings:
+To diagnose a faulty immersion heater you have to carry out three tests:

-Testing between the heating element terminals where you should read on the multimeter screen 20 ohms.
+Testing between the heating elements and element terminals where you should read on the multimeter screen 20 ohms.

-Testing between the two terminals on the immersion heaters thermostat (stat).
+Testing the voltage between the two terminals on the immersion heater thermostat (stat).
 Your reading has to be below 1 ohm when the water is cold.

-Between the heating element and the casing you should have an open circuit (OL)
+Between the heating element and the casing, you should have an open circuit breaker.
+(OL)